 How to Write a Check with Cents

-Here we show you writing a check with cents.
-There are five mandatory fields and one optional filed we need to discuss in the context of writing checks.
+There are five mandatory fields and one optional filed we have to discuss in the context of writing checks.
 Here’s what you need to do:

 Post-dating a check, that is putting a date later than the actual one, is not recommended because the rules regarding post-dated checks vary greatly among legislations and banks.

-After that, write the amount in word form underneath “Pay to the Order of”.
-On the line that ends in “dollars” insert the number word for the dollars, followed by “and [1-100]/100 cents”.
+- Amount in words: Write the amount in word form underneath “Pay to the Order of”, on the line that ends in “dollars”.

 You are good to go now.
 Next in this article is how to fill out a check without change.

 How to Write a Check without Cents

-To write a check without cents proceed in the same fashion way as explained above in how to write a check with cents, except for the amount as decimal and text.
+To write a check without cents proceed in the same fashion way as explained above in how to write a check with cents, except for the cents in (3) and (4).

 According to the Uniform Commercial Code § 3-114, Contradictory Terms Of Instrument: